PRotondo/Triangled-Images/README.md

 # Triangled-Images
-An evolutionary Hill Climbing program that approximates an image through a combination of rectangles.
+An evolutionary Hill Climbing program that approximates an image through a combination of triangles.

 The program approximates a given image by using a fixed number of triangles (fixed before compilation) and successively mutating either their colour or the position of their vertices, and keeping the mutation